 - It removes the debate about olive oil, bread, tofu, and pasta.
 We’re not saying that you should never have those foods, but all would agree that they’re not whole plants.
 We’re simply using a dozen simple questions to help us estimate the percent of calories from whole plants in your diet.

 - It’s based on something positive: maximizing the consumption of the healthiest of foods instead of focusing on a laundry list of everything you should avoid.

 - It’s easy to describe how you eat by simply stating your 4Leaf score.
-Of course, until it becomes more widely known, you may have to explain what it means a few times–or just send those who are curious to a link to this page at 4leafprogram.com.
+Of course, until it becomes more widely known, you may have to explain what it means a few times, just send those who are curious to this page at 4leafprogram.com.

 - It’s not named after a person.
 4Leaf for Life is named after the leaves of a plant and the name tells a story: eating lots of whole plants promotes vibrant health for the rest of your life.